NATIONALLY RESPECTED PERSONAL INJURY ATTORNEYS

 Philadelphia Nursing Home Abuse Attorney

-There are well over one million nursing home residents in the United States and nearly 10 million elderly individuals over 65 who need assistance completing everyday tasks.
+There are well over one million nursing home residents in the United States and nearly 10 million elderly individuals over 65 who need assistance completing everyday tasks, per a Health Affairs study.
 Those numbers are expected to continue climbing, which is why long-term care facilities must provide elderly residents with the care they need and deserve.

-Philadelphia nursing home residents require access to proper medical care, necessities like food, clothing, and shelter, and opportunities for social interaction.
-Many families want to trust assisted living facilities to provide their loved ones with high-quality care, but they can’t.
+Philadelphia nursing home residents require access to proper medical care, necessities like food, clothing, shelter, and opportunities for social interaction.
+Many families want to trust assisted living facilities to provide their loved ones with high-quality care, but they can’t because they suspect their loved one is being mistreated or know for certain they are being abused or neglected.

 Nursing Home Residents’ Rights in Pennsylvania

-The state and federal government regulate nursing homes to ensure each nursing home resident receives adequate care and respect.
-Government agencies also set the guidelines for how facilities should care for their nursing home residents.
+The state and federal government regulate nursing homes to ensure each resident receives adequate care and respect.
+Government agencies also set guidelines for how these facilities should care for those living there.

-While the Centers for Medicare & Medicaid Services establish federal laws, the Pennsylvania Department of Health implements state guidelines.
-The Pennsylvania Department of Human Services runs its Adult Protective Services hotline, which follows up on reports of suspected elder abuse and neglect.
+While the Centers for Medicare & Medicaid Services establishes federal laws, the Pennsylvania Department of Health implements state guidelines.
+The Pennsylvania Department of Human Services runs its Adult Protective Services hotline, which allows the state agency to follow up on reports of suspected elder abuse and neglect.

-Family members and their elderly loved ones residing in nursing homes should know the rights these laws afford them.
-These rights include:
+Family members and their elderly loved ones residing in nursing homes should know the rights these laws afford them, including:

 • Freedom from any form of elder abuse.
 Residents shouldn’t have to be subjected to physical harm as well as verbal, emotional, sexual, and financial abuse.